2026 Delivery rates - Woodstock

 general service energy

-2 Five credit and two cost adjustments have been applied to the distribution volume charge.
-In addition to these adjustments, two credit adjustments for a total of $0.0054/kWh for Global Adjustment will also apply to eligible customers. .
-Adjustments effective July 1, 2024 will expire on June 30, 2025 and adjustments effective January 1, 2023, as well as those effective January 1, 2025 will expire on December 31, 2025.
+3 Four credit adjustments have been applied to the distribution volume charge.
+In addition to these adjustments, a cost adjustment of $0.0121/kWh for Global Adjustment will also apply to eligible customers.
+These credit and cost adjustments will expire on December 31, 2026.

 Woodstock general service demand rates